 The certificate in Criminal Justice may be awarded to students who are working on a degree other than in Criminal Justice.
 In addition, it may be awarded to a student seeking only a certificate in Criminal Justice.
-The student must successfully complete a minimum of six courses (18 hours) listed under area F of the Criminal Justice Associate of Arts degree, listed in the Course Catalog.
-Five Criminal Justice courses must be taken.
-In addition, the student must take one of the two following courses to fulfill the requirements of the certificate: PSYC 1101-General Psychology or SOCI 1101-Introduction to Sociology.
+The student must successfully complete the following: